Expected utility hypothesis: Criticism

+In the early days of the calculus of probability, classic utilitarians believed that the option with the greatest utility would produce more pleasure or happiness for the agent and, therefore, must be chosen.
+The main problem with the expected value theory is that there might not be a unique correct way to quantify utility or to identify the best trade-offs.
+For example, some of the trade-offs may be intangible or qualitative.
+Rather than monetary incentives, other desirable ends can also be included in utility, such as pleasure, knowledge, friendship, etc. Originally, the consumer's total utility was the sum of independent utilities of the goods.
+However, the expected value theory was dropped as it was considered too static and deterministic.
+The classic counter example to the expected value theory (where everyone makes the same "correct" choice) is the St. Petersburg Paradox.

-Expected utility theory is a theory about how to make optimal decisions under a given probability of risk.
-It has a normative interpretation which economists used to think applies in all situations to rational agents but now tend to regard as a useful and insightful first order approximation.
-In empirical applications, a number of violations have been proven to be systematic and these falsifications have deepened understanding of how people actually decide.
-Daniel Kahneman and Amos Tversky in 1979 presented their prospect theory which showed empirically, how preferences of individuals are inconsistent among the same choices, depending on how those choices are presented.
-This is mainly because people are different in terms of their preferences and parameters.
-Additionally, personal behaviors may be different between individuals even when they are facing the same choice problem.
+In empirical applications, several violations of expected utility theory are systematic, and these falsifications have deepened our understanding of how people decide.
+Daniel Kahneman and Amos Tversky in 1979 presented their prospect theory which showed empirically how preferences of individuals are inconsistent among the same choices, depending on the framing of the choices, i.e., how they are presented.

-Like any mathematical model, expected utility theory is a simplification of reality.
+Like any mathematical model, expected utility theory simplifies reality.
 The mathematical correctness of expected utility theory and the salience of its primitive concepts do not guarantee that expected utility theory is a reliable guide to human behavior or optimal practice.
-The mathematical clarity of expected utility theory has helped scientists design experiments to test its adequacy, and to distinguish systematic departures from its predictions.
-This has led to the field of behavioral finance, which has produced deviations from expected utility theory to account for the empirical facts.
+The mathematical clarity of expected utility theory has helped scientists design experiments to test its adequacy and to distinguish systematic departures from its predictions.
+This has led to the behavioral finance field, which has produced deviations from the expected utility theory to account for the empirical facts.

-Other critics argue applying expected utility to economic and policy decisions, has engendered inappropriate valuations, particularly in scenarios in which monetary units are used to scale the utility of nonmonetary outcomes, such as deaths.
+Other critics argue that applying expected utility to economic and policy decisions has engendered inappropriate valuations, particularly when monetary units are used to scale the utility of nonmonetary outcomes, such as deaths.

 Conservatism in updating beliefs

 Psychologists have discovered systematic violations of probability calculations and behavior by humans.
-This have been evidenced with examples such as the Monty Hall problem where it was demonstrated that people do not revise their degrees on belief in line with experimented probabilities and also that probabilities cannot be applied to single cases.
+This has been evidenced by examples such as the Monty Hall problem, where it was demonstrated that people do not revise their degrees on belief in line with experimented probabilities and that probabilities cannot be applied to single cases.
 On the other hand, in updating probability distributions using evidence, a standard method uses conditional probability, namely the rule of Bayes.
 An experiment on belief revision has suggested that humans change their beliefs faster when using Bayesian methods than when using informal judgment.

-According to the empirical results there has been almost no recognition in decision theory of the distinction between the problem of justifying its theoretical claims regarding the properties of rational belief and desire.
-One of the main reasons is because people's basic tastes and preferences for losses cannot be represented with utility as they change under different scenarios.
+According to the empirical results, there has been almost no recognition in decision theory of the distinction between the problem of justifying its theoretical claims regarding the properties of rational belief and desire.
+One of the main reasons is that people's basic tastes and preferences for losses cannot be represented with utility as they change under different scenarios.